joriskes/adventofcode2024/README.md

 ## Running

+To run all days run: `go run main.go run` from the root.
+To run a spefic day add that to the run command: `go run main.go run 1`.

+## Auto download / day creation script

 To create / update a day run:
-`go run main.go` from the root.
-It will ask you what day you want to create, create that as a directory and download the AoC input
+`go run main.go create <DAY_NUMBER>` from the root.
+It will create a new day as a directory, download the AoC input and copy the template there